California State Route 271: Route description

 SR 271 is not part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.

 History

-CA 271 was part of U.S. Route 101 until a freeway bypass completed in 1970–1974, assuming the 101 designation.
-The former highway was then designated as CA 271.
+SR 271 was part of U.S. Route 101 until a freeway bypass was built in 1970–1974, assuming the 101 designation.
+The former highway was then designated as SR 271.
+The segment of the freeway bypass between Leggett and Reynolds has never been built due to environmental concerns, thus resulting in the gap in SR 271 between the two communities.